Tom910/personal-blog/src/content/blog/2024-07-22-edge-netwook.md

 They use Edge nodes (grey dots), Edge POPs (red dots), and private networks (blue lines).
 Similar architecture is also used by other companies like [AWS](https://blog.awsfundamentals.com/aws-edge-locations), Meta, Cloudflare, Akamai, etc.

+### Differences From CDN

+In fact, advanced CDNs are part of Edge technologies.
+Many large CDN providers such as Akamai, AWS, Cloudflare have transformed their CDN network into a shared Edge network.
+CDN focuses on delivering content to users, to reduce timings, CDN must have points very close to users, as a result it creates the need to create thousands of points close to users.
+But that's already an Edge.
+So basically CDN is part of Edge and can be implemented in Edge Computing and Edge Storage.

 ### How Can a Client Find an Edge Server?